The Wisconsin Car Accident Attorneys at Nicolet Law are Ready to Help

 - The other party owed the injured person a duty of care.
 In car accident cases, the duty is usually the responsibility of each driver to everyone else on the road to drive safely and follow all traffic laws and signals.

 - The other party violated their duty of care either through their actions or failure to act.

 - The injury was a direct result of the other party’s actions or failure to act.

-When someone suffers injuries and other losses as the result of a car accident that someone else caused, the law allows the victim to seek monetary compensation for their damages.
+When someone suffers injuries and other losses in a car accident that someone else caused, the law allows the victim to seek monetary compensation for their damages.
 Damages in a car accident can include both economic and non-economic losses.

-Insurance companies, the court, and/or your car accident attorney will calculate the economic and non-economic damages that may be available in your lawsuit or car accident insurance claim.
-In most cases, your attorney and the insurance company will agree and settle.
+Insurance companies, the court, and/or your automobile accident attorney will calculate the economic and non-economic damages that may be available in your lawsuit or car accident insurance claim.
+In most cases, your attorney and the insurance company will negotiate and eventually settle your claim.
 However, if they cannot settle or the injuries and damage you sustain add up to more than the policy limit, it may be necessary for your lawyer to file a lawsuit against the responsible parties on your behalf.

 The damages that may be available in a car accident claim or lawsuit can include compensation for: